The HEMCO configuration file

 The provided time attribute determines the data refresh frequency.
 It does not need to correspond to the datetimes of the input file.

-• For example, if the input file contains daily data of year 2005 and the time attribute is set to 2005/1/1/0, the file will be read just once (at the beginning of the simulation) and the data of Jan 1, 2005 is used throughout the simulation.
+• If the input file contains daily data of year 2005 and the time attribute is set to 2005/1/1/0, the file will be read just once (at the beginning of the simulation) and the data of Jan 1, 2005 is used throughout the simulation.

 • If the time attribute is set to 2005/1-12/1/0, the data is updated on every month, using the first day data of the given month.
 For instance, if the simulation starts on July 15, the data of July 1,2005 are used until August 1, at which point the data will be refreshed to values from August 1, 2005.